ChaseMilligan/Wikiyickistan/content/League of Labyrinthia/A League of Our Own.md

 So, if I run a Monster Hunt one week and Matt runs another at the same tier, you can use the same character in both — or switch it up and bring a different one.
 However, if I run a Monster Hunt, and next week Matt is running an Eberron game, he might not allow you to use the same character that you played in my game.

 The beauty of this system is flexibility: you can have multiple characters ready to go, hop between adventures, and build stories that cross tables without breaking continuity.
+There will be a **large emphasis** on **note taking / record keeping** to make sure things go smoothly transitioning between tables.
+You must be able to show a record of how you obtained your items, and XP.

 ---
 # AL Player's Guide